 - providing resources and training to schools and libraries to support both exploration of games and play in and of themselves, and the use of games and play to achieve other cultural, social, and educational goals;

-- running exhibits and events that showcase both the Institute’s collections and current work in the playful arts from Australia and around the world;
+- running exhibits and events that showcase the Institute’s collections, the state of the playful arts from Australia and around the world, and cutting-edge upcoming play designs;

 - offering spaces and facilities that enable the public to pursue their own interests in play, whether as individuals, small groups, or large gatherings;